Robotmandix/Robotmandix/README.md

-- 👋 Hi, I’m @Mandix_P
+- 👋 Hi, I’m P
 - 👀 I’m interested in Making money
-- 🌱 I’m currently learning computer science and mathematics
-- 💞️ I’m looking to collaborate on AI( forex)
 - 📫 How to reach me 0761914267/robotmandix@gmail.com

 <!---